Image: NASA/JPL/University of Arizona

 "Can't trust you with a simple thing!"

-Mrs. Tan saw that the bleeding would not stop, however brave the little boy was.
+Mrs. Tan saw the bleeding would not stop, however brave the little boy was.
 She took out money from her black purse and threw it at the older boy.

 "Boy, this time you listen carefully, and you better get it right.
 Go to the mama shop over there and buy one box of plasters.
 Nothing more.
 Then you come back.
 Understand?"

-As Ah Pui bent to pick up the money, he nodded, so that he seemed to be bowing to the floor.
+As Ah Pui bent to pick up the money, he nodded, so he seemed to be bowing to the floor.
 With the sticky notes crushed against his side, he turned to go, his spectacles slipping to the edge of his nose again.
 He took two steps, his slippers flapping against his scrunched-in toes.

 "Only the plasters, you understand?" she yelled after him, "Don't think I don't know what you thinking.
 Don't you dare buy sweets with the change."